erlang/otp/lib/kernel/doc/guides/socket_usage.md

 This is a simple example function that illustrates how to use socket:sendv/3 with asynchronous (nowait) on completion systems (Windows).\
-Observer that this is not an illustration how to write a asynchronous sendv function.
+Observe that this is not an illustration how to write a asynchronous sendv function.
 Its just an example of what kind of messages and results that can be expected.
 The example below basically (re-) implements:
 `socket:sendv(Sock, IOV, infinity)`.